francescolorenzetti/types-4-strapi/README.md

 # Types-4-Strapi

-Typescript interface generator for Strapi 4 models
+Typescript interface generator for Strapi 4 models.

 ## Usage

-- Copy types-4-strapi.js in the root of your Strapi project
+- Copy types-4-strapi.js in the root of your Strapi project.
-- Run `node types-4-strapi`
+- Run `node types-4-strapi`.
-- Find the generated types in the `types` folder
+- Find the generated types in the `types` folder.

 ## Strapi 4 quirks